Difference Between a Donkey and a Mule

 Beyond the genetic difference, you can easily tell the difference between a donkey and a mule or hinny by a few different physical markers.
 The easiest thing to spot is that mules and hinnys are usually larger than donkeys (often significantly so), much more closely resembling a horse in size.
 In fact, it’s not that uncommon for a mule to be taller than both its donkey father and horse mother.

-Another easy difference to spot is that, in the summer, a mule’s coat tends to more closely resemble a horse’s, rather than the longer, course hairs of a donkey.
+Another easy difference to spot is that, in the summer, a mule’s coat tends to more closely resemble a horse’s, rather than the longer, coarse hairs of a donkey.
 However, in winter mules tend to develop coats that more closely resemble a donkey.

 Less noticeable at a glance is that donkeys lack the fifth lumbar vertebrae in their spine which horses and most mules possess.